+He was born Richard Allen Boone on June 18th, 1917, in Los Angeles, California.
 He passed away from throat cancer on January 10th, 1981, at the age of 63 in St. Augustine, Florida.

 He was married three times, his first being Jane H. Hopper from 1937 to 1940, his second to Mimi Kelly from 1949 to 1950, both ended in divorce.

-His last marriage was to Claire McAloon for 30 years, from 1951 to 1981 at the time of his death.
+His last marriage was to Claire McAloon for 30 years, from 1951 to 1981, at the time of his death.
 They had one child together, their son is Peter Boone.

-Richard Boone was an actor who starred in over 50 films, but will forever be linked to his most famous character of Paladin in the Golden Age of TV Westerns the series "Have Gun – Will Travel."
+Richard Boone was an actor who starred in over 50 films but will forever be linked to his most famous character of Paladin in the Golden Age of TV Westerns, the series "Have Gun – Will Travel."

 Richard Boone was the middle child of Cecile (née Beckerman) and Kirk E. Boone, a well-to-do corporate lawyer.
-His father was a descendant of Squire Boone who was the younger brother of frontiersman Daniel Boone.
+His father was a descendant of Squire Boone, who was the younger brother of frontiersman Daniel Boone.
 His mother was Jewish, the daughter of immigrants from Russia.